rshurts/openwindow/README.md

 # Deploy the Sanity Studio to *.sanity.studio
 yarn sanity-deploy

-# Build & deploy to Zeit's Now
-yarn now-deploy
 ```

-> **Deploy on Netlify:** If you want to deploy the Gatsby site to Netlify a netlify.toml config is added.
->
+### Deploy on Netlify

-> After adding your repo to Netlify you’ll get automatic builds & deploys when pushing to master.
+If you want to deploy the Gatsby site to Netlify a netlify.toml config is added.
+After adding your repo to Netlify you’ll get automatic builds & deploys when pushing to master.
 You can also add a webhook to get deploys on content changes.

 ### Netlify webhook